-Jimmy Fortune Interview - News & Views
+Jimmy Fortune Still Singing the Classics - News & Views

-Jimmy Fortune Interview
+Jimmy Fortune Still Singing the Classics

-Jimmy Fortune Interview
+Jimmy Fortune Interview - Still Singing the Classics

+Tim had the opportunity to interview Jimmy Fortune on August 11, 2017 in advance of his September 14 show at Mill Town Music Hall in Bremen, Georgia.
+Jimmy was a long time member of The Statler Brothers and now has a flourishing solo career.
+He recently released an album called Jimmy Fortune Sings the Classics.

 Tim: I’m really happy to talk to you.
 You’re coming to Bremen, Georgia at Mill Town Music Hall, September 14th.
 Is the show going to be focused on a lot of the songs from the new album, or are you going to go through all of your hits?
 What can people expect from the show?